Schnubbione/APXO/README.md

 1. Open http://localhost:5173 in your browser
 2. Enter your unique team name
 3. Wait for the admin to start the round
-4. Set your retail price and procurement quantities
+4. **Phase 1**: Make strategic fix seat purchases under information asymmetry (you won't see exact availability!)
+5. **Phase 2**: Set customer prices and pooling allocation based on market intelligence
-5. Monitor your results and leaderboard in real-time
+6. Monitor your results and leaderboard in real-time
+7. **Strategic Challenge**: Balance guaranteed capacity vs. flexible options without complete information

 ### For Admins
 1. Open http://localhost:5173 in your browser